DavGeoAnd-org/javalin-template/README.md

 ## Create repo in Github

 * Create service from this template
+* Find all instances of javalin-template and update it to the repo name

 ## Create project local

 * Clone repo locally
-* Find all instances of javalin-template and update it to the repo name
-* Change service.context_path in service.properties
+* Change service.context.path property in ServiceProperties.java
 * Add the following env variables to the run configuration
     * JAVALIN_SERVICE_LOGGING - DEBUG